 COVID-19 Updates for the Equestrian Community

-The situation involving COVID-19 requires everyone’s effort in being vigilant and proactive.
-We are working hard to provide the Equine Community with updates and information as we receive it.
-Please continue to come back to this resource page for updates.
+As the situation involving COVID-19 requires everyone’s effort in being vigilant and proactive, we continue to work hard to provide the Equine Community with updates and information as we receive it.
+Please visit this resource page for updates.

 - July 20th, 2020 – CapriCMW Insurance Services COVID-19 Precautions for Equestrians – UPDATE

 - July 2nd, 2020 – Alberta Equestrian Federation (AEF) Wild Rose Return to Competition Recommended Guidelines

 - July 1st, 2020 – Equestrian Canada (EC) Resource Package for Competition Operations During COVID-19

 - July 1st, 2020 – Equestrian Canada (EC) Policy for Enhanced Competition Safety During the COVID-19 Pandemic